Top Foods and Essential Vitamins that Boost Beard Growth

 Alphabet vitamins for vitality

 These vitamins boost immunity and can be found in a variety of healthy foods.
-You'll also find them in our Beard Club growth products, along with tons of other nutrients that have been scientifically demonstrated to stimulate hair growth (and your overall well-being).
+You'll also find them in our beard growth accelerator products, along with tons of other nutrients that have been scientifically demonstrated to stimulate hair growth (and your overall well-being).

 Technically, this is a complex consisting of several different vitamins.
 The most important one for your beard, however, is biotin.
 If you develop a biotin deficiency, you’ll find you'll have a much harder time growing out your beard.
 Luckily, you can boost your body's biotin levels pretty easily—for example, a handful of almonds is totally packed with Vitamin B complexes.